bwoodsend/pyinstaller-hooks-contrib/README.md

 # ------------------------------------------------------------------
 # Copyright (c) 2021 PyInstaller Development Team.
 #
-# This file is distributed under the terms of the GNU General Public
+# This file is distributed under the terms of the Apache License 2.0
-# License (version 2.0 or later).
 #
-# The full license is available in LICENSE.GPL.txt, distributed with
+# The full license is available in LICENSE.APL.txt, distributed with
 # this software.
 #
-# SPDX-License-Identifier: GPL-2.0-or-later
+# SPDX-License-Identifier: Apache-2.0
 # ------------------------------------------------------------------
 ```